 I did know that I wanted a good, rugged bike for tooling around town and maybe a bit of touring some day.
 This is a steel-frame bike that reviewers described as rugged enough for everyday commuting and comfortable enough for long distances.
 That sounded good to me and besides, it looked cool.
 It was also expensive enough to be good*.

-I like this bike a lot but since I have practically no experience with other bikes, I have no basis for comparison; better you should ask around than take my word for it.
+I like this bike a lot but since I have practically no experience with other bikes I have no basis for comparison; better you should ask around than take my word for it.
 I can say that after four years I finally took it in for a tune-up.
 The bike mechanic looked it over and said it didn’t need one.
+It did, but neither of us knew that at the time.

 There is a lot of discussion on bike blogs about portable power for electronics.
 Hub dynamos and solar arrays are expensive and still require you to carry an electrical storage device of some sort because the sun doesn’t always shine and dynamos only work when you are pedaling.
 Why not just get a rechargeable battery?
 If you are too far from an electrical outlet for a recharge you probably won’t be there for long unless you are hopelessly lost and then what good is calling for help if you don’t know where you are?
 Portable fuel cells are new and not fully tested in the marketplace and all require purchasing new fuel packs, presumably in a store that has an electrical outlet.
 If you are a doomsday prepper intending to ride out armageddon on a bike path, you might want to go solar.
 Otherwise, just keep it simple.
 There are plenty of external batteries that will give you 3-10 charges on an iPhone, recharge overnight, and cost between $40 – $100.